clojure-emacs/cider/README.md

 * [smartparens](https://github.com/Fuco1/smartparens) is an excellent
   alternative to paredit.
 Many Clojure hackers have adopted it recently and you might want to give it a try as well.
-To enable `smartparens` in the nREPL buffer use the following code:
+To enable `smartparens` in the REPL buffer use the following code:

 ```lisp
 (add-hook 'nrepl-repl-mode-hook 'smartparens-strict-mode)